McConnell tries to salvage Senate majority with court vote

-WASHINGTON (AP) — Senate Majority Leader Mitch McConnell spent a year prepping his Republican colleagues for this moment, telling them the confirmation a Supreme Court justice is the most important vote they will take as senators, the chance to make what he called seismic change that will stay with the nation for generations to come.
+WASHINGTON (AP) — Senate Majority Leader Mitch McConnell spent a year prepping his Republican colleagues for this moment, telling them the confirmation a Supreme Court justice is the “most important” vote they will take as senators, the chance to make “seismic change” that will stay with the nation for generations to come.

 Now, three weeks before Election Day, the GOP leader needs this moment more than ever.